urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 }
 ```

-You can find out _when_ your render is ready to view in two ways:
+You can find out _when_ your async render has been successfully made in two ways:

 ### Polling

 You can [poll](https://en.wikipedia.org/wiki/Polling_(computer_science)) the `statusUrl` endpoint that comes back from the `/async` response via an HTTP GET request.
 When the render has succeeded, the response from the polling endpoint will include `"status": "succeeded"`, as well as your final render URL.

 You could set up your own polling mechanism to check for this and the renderUrl, though our `TakeScreenshot(options, timeout)` has the polling mechanism built in.
 The method accepts an optional timeout to tell it exactly when to stop polling.
-The method will by default try for 60 seconds.
+The method will try for 60 seconds by default.

 ### Webhooks